 Receipt of Register.request shall cause the BPA to declare the node’s registration in the indicated endpoint.

+NOTE: If the scheme of the indicated endpoint ID is IPN then the node number of the indicated endpoint ID must be the node number of the node.

 The registration shall initially be in Passive state.